STPEC COURSE DESCRIPTIONS – SPRING 2017

 STPEC 291A-Z: Student Taught Colloquiums 1-3 credits

 Students may offer a colloq (for 3 credits - graded) or take a student taught colloq (for 1 credit - pass/fail).
-Any students wishing to offer a colloq for the Fall of 2012 should speak with Deborah Reiter, Program Coordinator, as soon as possible.
+Any students wishing to offer a colloq for the Spring 2017 semester should speak with the Program Director of the STPEC Program, Donna Vanasse, as soon as possible.

 STPEC 298Y, sections 1-3: Practicum (1-12 credits, mandatory pass/fail) No class meetings